BBpezsgo/MinecraftModManager.NET/README.md

 > You can get the Modrinth id of a mod by going to the mod's page, clicking on the three dots (top right) and clicking "Copy ID".

+## Known Issues

+- When you use `mmm change`, it doesn't remove the unsupported mods from the listfile.
+(I mean it's fine, idk if I should fix it or not because it works)

 ## TODO

 - Check for conflicts when adding/removing/updating a mod.
 (WIP)